Skip to Content

 Open up your command-line tool and browse to the folder where your video is located.
 In this example, we'll assume your video is named input.mp4 and create a newly compressed version named output.mp4:

 The command console will output the compression results as it progresses through.
-Once completed, you'll see your current directory with the ability to input another command again.
+Once completed, you'll see your current directory with the ability to input another command.

 Conclusion

-FFMPEG makes video compression seamless and is an easy software solution to use.
+FFMPEG makes video compression seamless, is simple to install, and is very intuitive and user-friendly.
 Try compression with different CRF values and run a comparison between your before and after videos.
 Play around and have fun with it!

 Created: May 22, 2022